 The Greek word translated here as “bring” (Strong’s #71) has also been translated as “take.”
 This verse may be saying that God will take to heaven with Him, all those who now sleep in Jesus.

 Another possible meaning of this verse is that God will “bring” from the dead, all those who sleep in Jesus - just as He “brought” Jesus “from the dead.”
 This is the meaning of “brought again from the dead” in Hebrews 13:20.
 The word is used in the same way in Romans 10:7.
 “Who will descend into the abyss? (that is to bring Christ up from the dead).”

-READ THE REST OF THE PASSAGE: The “dead in Christ” are raised from their graves when “the Lord himself shall descend from heaven with a shout” (v.16).
+Read the rest of the passage.
+The “dead in Christ” are raised from their graves when “the Lord himself shall descend from heaven with a shout” (v.16).

 I Thessalonians 4:16-17 “For the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.”
 And thus we shall always be with the Lord.”